NLnetLabs/unbound/doc/unbound-checkconf.rst

     Print full pathname, with chroot applied to it.
     Use with the :option:`-o` option.

+.. option:: -q

+    Make the operation quiet, suppress output on success.

 .. option:: -o <option>

     If given, after checking the config file the value of this option is